ibrod83/nodejs-file-downloader/readme.md

 ## Error handling

-downloader.download() should be put within a try-catch block.
-The program will throw an error, just like Axios, in case of network problems or an http status code of 400 or higher.
+downloader.download() will throw an error, just like Axios, in case of network problems or an http status code of 400 or higher.

 If the auto-repeat feature is enabled(by setting the maxAttempts to higher than 1), then only a failure of the final attempt will throw an error.